The Sales Conversation – What can go wrong?

 - Meditating and focusing on your connection to a higher power – and putting your trust in that higher power to know what is best for you and the client.

 - Picking up the phone to a friend for a high-energy chat (it’s important to pick the right sort of friend for this!)

-- Putting on some upbeat music and dancing around the living room.
+- Putting on some upbeat music and dancing around to lift your energy.

 This may seem simple, but I know that what you’ll find is that if you go into your sales conversations from a more expanded, client-focused and non-attached place: